vtsuperdarn/python_tutorial/README.md

 You should see a message telling you your notebook server has been started and is accessible at https://your.ip.address:9999.
 You will have to accept the certificate (as it is self-signed), and enter your password.
 Then you are good to go!

-## Running this code

-To open IPython notebooks (*.ipynb), simply start the notebook interface in this directory, or start it anywhere then drag and drop the notebooks in your browser.

-To start IPython notebook, run

-    $ ipython notebook --pylab=inline

-To run *.py files, execute

-    $ python your_script.py

-or from an IPython console

-    $ run your_script.py